stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 To close the channel cooperatively, the parties re-sign C_i with a `minSeqNum` of s and a `minSeqAge` of 0, then submit this transaction.

+#### Change the Observation Period

+The participants may agree at anytime to decrease period O by simply using a smaller value for O in future transaction sets.
+The change will only apply to future transaction sets.
+The change does not require submitting a transaction to the network.

+The participants may agree at anytime to increase period O by using a larger value for O in the next and future transaction sets, or regenerating the most recent transaction set, then signing and submitting a transaction that bumps the sequence number of the escrow account to the sequence before the most recent D_i.
+The sequence bump ensures only the most recent transaction with the new period O is valid.

+The participants:

+1. Follow the [Update](#Update) process with the new period O.
+2. Sign and exchange a bump transaction B.
+3. TODO: Set new values for s and i.

+The transactions are constructed as follows:

+- B, the _bump transaction_, bumps the sequence number of escrow account E such that only the most recent transaction set is valid.
+B has source account E, sequence number s.

+  B contains operations:
+  - One `BUMP_SEQUENCE` operation with sequence set to 2(i-1)+1.

 ### Network Transaction Fees